Best Free PDF Tools in 2026 - Full Comparison

 What all of these tools can do: add new text boxes, annotations, highlights, freehand drawings, signatures, and images on top of any existing PDF - which covers the majority of real editing use cases.

-For editing specifically: PDFCrush wins on task limits, file size, privacy, and mobile experience.
+For editing specifically: PDFCrush's Edit PDF wins on task limits, file size, privacy, and mobile experience.
 PDF24 is the closest competitor (no task limits, wide tools), but processes files server-side and has a more cluttered interface.

 Best Browser-Based PDF Tools in 2026 - Full Overview